-The Advanced Studies Program consists of four School of Theology degree programs: Master of Sacred Theology (STM), Doctor of Theology (Th.D.), Doctor of Ministry (D.Min.), and Doctor of Philosophy in Practical Theology (Ph.D.).
+The Advanced Studies Program consists of three School of Theology degree programs: Master of Sacred Theology (STM), Doctor of Ministry in Transformational Leadership (D.Min.), and Doctor of Philosophy in Practical Theology (Ph.D.).

-- The STM degree program is a second-level graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline.
+The STM is a second-level graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline.

-- The PhD degree program is offered to students wishing to enhance their knowledge and teaching competence in practical theology, understood as the theologically positioned, interdisciplinary study of the practices of religious communities and of the traditions and social contexts that shape and challenge those practices.
+The PhD degree program is offered to students wishing to enhance their knowledge and competence in

 teaching and research and to contribute to scholarship in a specialized area of theological studies.
 The PhD is a research doctorate, and requires students to give evidence of the highest standards of scholarship at every stage of the degree program.
 STH PhD degrees are to be distinguished from other PhD degrees by their focus on theological approaches to the histories, communities, practices, beliefs, and ethical values of Christian institutions and traditions (and the institutions and traditions of other faiths, resources permitting); and by their intention to prepare students for scholarship and teaching in a broad range of institutions, including seminaries, schools of theology, divinity schools, and religiously affiliated colleges.